zahrakhoshdel/zahrakhoshdel/README.md

+I am a IT engineer;
+My primary programming languages are java and Python.

-- 👋 Hi, I’m @zahrakhoshdel
+- 👋 Hi, I’m zahra khoshdel
-- 👀 I’m interested in ...
+- 👀 I'm interested in image processing
 - 🌱 I’m currently learning flutter
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: imzahrakhoshdel@gmail.com

 <!---
 zahrakhoshdel/zahrakhoshdel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.